 - In a particularly nasty example for a kids' show, Transformers Animated has Wasp, who is framed as a traitor and spends over fifty years in prison.
 The real traitor gets away with it and eventually gets promoted to chief of intelligence.

-- Young Justice has one in Artemis.
+- Artemis.
 Girl who appears out of nowhere with a mysterious back-story?
 Seems to have shady connections?
 Shortly after she joins the team they get a tip about there being a mole?
 It was so obvious that most fans dismissed her immediately.

 - There were two others.
 Miss Martian, who seems like a sweet girl, except she's clearly hiding something, and Super Boy, whose dubious background makes it likely that he is a Manchurian Agent.
 In the end all three of them come clean, and The Mole turns out to be Roy, who really is a Manchurian Agent.

 - The mole hunt that eventually nabbed notorious FBI spy Robert Hanssen was focused for some time on the wrong person, a CIA agent who turned out to be innocent.
 The Bureau questioned the CIA officer and his family at length, until they acquired a recording of the mole and realized they'd been looking at the wrong man.
 Hanssen's arrest followed a few months later.

 - This trope is why it's extremely difficult to convict someone in criminal court using circumstantial evidence only, and why criminal courts insist on "proven beyond a reasonable doubt" as the threshold for a conviction.